J-2X Extra: The Faces Behind J-2X, NASA MSFC, Part 2

 Gary Genge, subsystem manager for Turbomachinery, like our chief engineer Eric Tepool, is also an Auburn University graduate and, like our chief engineer, began work at NASA in the turbomachinery branch.
 He started working for NASA in 1987.
 Back then, of course, the turbomachinery branch was immersed in Space Shuttle Main Engine (SSME) support.
 He was also the lead systems engineer for the Advanced Space Transportation Program and the NASA-side project manager for the Integrated Power Demonstrator (IPD) engine, which was a really cool technology demonstration engine using a full-flow staged-combustion cycle engine.
 Gary has three daughters and so, of course, has become an expert in attending dance recitals and gymnastics meets in his off hours.
 When not exercising this expertise, he has been known to golf, or play pool, or, once upon a time, far, far away from here, scuba dive.

-The business office for the Upper Stage Engine Element office is led by Joan Presson, originally from Pulaski, TN.
+The business office for the Upper Stage Engine Element office is led by Joan Presson, a native of North Alabama.
 While “business” is not technically a J-2X subsystem, without the flow, control, and accounting of the dollars and cents, nothing else can happen.
 The interesting thing about Joan is that, strictly speaking, this is her first gig as a “business manager.”
 It is not, however, her first time dealing with all that business stuff given that over her nearly 24 years with NASA she was manager or deputy manager for a variety of small projects in the space sciences area where business management was part of the role for the project manager.
-Joan has a bachelor’s degree in English, another bachelor’s degree in Electrical Engineering, a master’s degree in project management, and coursework complete towards a doctorate in systems engineering.
+Joan has a Bachelor of Science in Engineering (major – electrical engineering), a Bachelor of Arts (major – English), and a Master of Administrative Science (concentration – project management).
 It was during her graduate work that she met her husband and today they have a 12-year-old boy.
 When not helping with his homework, or engaging in other activities with her son, Joan loves to get deep into hands-on house renovation projects.